hamster007Github/mp-eventwatcher/README.md

 **Quest reset**:

 - `reset_quests_enable` option to automatically delete quests from MAD database on start and/or end of quest changing event to enable MAD to rescan quests. true: enable function, false: disable function (default)
 - `reset_quests_event_type` define event types and if you want quests to reset for their start, end or both.
+Syntax: "<eventtype>:end/start <eventtype2>:end/start".
+If you don't set `start` or `end`, both will be activated. (default: `event`).
+Examples:
-  - `event community-day` if you want to rescan quests for every start and end of an event and cday
+  - `event community-day` reset quests for start and end of regular and cday events
-  - `event:start` only rescan quests for event starts (my personal recommendation)
+  - `event:start` reset quests for start of regular events
-  - `community-day event:end` Rescan quests for cday starts and ends, but only for event ends
+  - `community-day event:end` reset quests for start and end of cday events + end of regular events
-  - Available event types are `event`, `community-day`, `spotlight-hour` and `raid-hour`.
-The last 2 are less relevant.
+  - Available event types are `event`, `community-day`, `season`, `spotlight-hour` and `raid-hour`.
+The last 2 are not relevant for quest reset.
 Most events are of type `event`.

 **Telegram notification**: